EconomyLens.com

 Here are the main Asian countries where oil exported via the strait is destined:

 – **China** – More than half of the oil imported by East Asia passes through the Strait of Hormuz, experts estimate.
-China is one of the largest buyers, importing 5.4 million barrels of crude oil a day through Hormuz in the first quarter of this year, according to the EIA.
-Saudi Arabia is China’s second-largest supplier of crude oil, accounting for 15 percent of its total oil imports — 1.6 million barrels a day.
-China also buys more than 90 percent of Iran’s oil exports, according to the analysis firm Kpler.
-It imported 1.3 million barrels of Iranian crude oil a day in April, down from a five-month high in March.
+China is one of the largest buyers, importing 5.4 million barrels of crude oil a day through Hormuz in the first quarter this year, according to the EIA.
+Saudi Arabia is China’s second-largest supplier of crude oil, accounting for 15 percent of its total oil imports, which is 1.6 million barrels a day.
+China also buys more than 90 percent of Iran’s oil exports, according to the analysis firm Kpler, importing 1.3 million barrels of Iranian crude oil a day in April, down from a five-month high in March.

-– **South Korea** – Around 68 percent of South Korea’s crude oil imports pass through the Strait of Hormuz — 1.7 million barrels a day this year, according to the EIA.
-South Korea is particularly dependent on its main supplier Saudi Arabia, which last year accounted for a third of its oil imports.
-Seoul’s trade and energy ministry said there have been “no disruptions so far in South Korea’s crude oil and LNG imports,” but “given the possibility of a supply crisis,” officials were “planning for potential disruptions in the Strait of Hormuz.”
-“The government and industry stakeholders have prepared for emergencies by maintaining a strategic petroleum reserve equivalent to about 200 days of supply,” the ministry said in a statement.
+– **South Korea** – Around 68 percent of South Korea’s crude oil imports pass through the Strait of Hormuz, amounting to 1.7 million barrels a day this year, according to the EIA.
+South Korea is particularly dependent on its main supplier, Saudi Arabia, which last year accounted for a third of its oil imports.
+Seoul’s trade and energy ministry said there have been “no disruptions so far in South Korea’s crude oil and LNG imports,” but given the possibility of a supply crisis, officials were “planning for potential disruptions in the Strait of Hormuz.”
+“The government and industry stakeholders have prepared for emergencies by maintaining a strategic petroleum reserve equivalent to about 200 days of supply,” the ministry stated.

-– **Japan** – Japan imports 1.6 million barrels of crude oil a day through the Strait of Hormuz, the EIA says.
-Japanese customs data showed that 95 percent of crude oil imports last year came from the Middle East.
+– **Japan** – Japan imports 1.6 million barrels of crude oil a day through the Strait of Hormuz.
+Japanese customs data showed 95 percent of crude oil imports last year came from the Middle East.
 The country’s energy freight companies are readying for a potential blockade of the strait.
 “We’re currently taking measures to shorten as much as possible the time spent by our vessels in the Gulf,” shipping giant Mitsui OSK told AFP.

 © 2024 AFP